-Here are 5 tested tips that we promote in our clinical practice at Autism Care Partners that families with kids on the spectrum have found very helpful when vacationing.
+Here are 5 tested tips that we promote in our clinical practice at Autism Care Partners that families have found very helpful when traveling by airplane with kids with autism.
 In the end, with the right planning and consideration, travel can enable families to come together and create memorable experiences and can serve as a source of sensory experience expansion for children on the spectrum.

 1. Use Social Stories

 We worked with a family a year ago that was going to visit their relatives in South America.
 The family was unsure if they could make the trip because their 12-year-old son was refusing to go.
 They had previously planned to fly from NY to Florida when he was 8 and their son’s refusal behaviors were so intense that they rented a car and drove instead of attempting to fly.
 For the trip to South America, one of our BCBA supervisors constructed a social story for him that she personalized for this trip.
 Social stories teach appropriate behaviors to children with special needs using written and visual cues in a story-based format that help children anticipate and prepare for unfamiliar and stressful social situations.
 This particular child loved to draw, so she helped him illustrate all of the steps that would occur throughout their trip (e.g., packing bags, the car ride to the airport, going through security and taking off his shoes, boarding the airplane at the gate, and getting on the airplane, etc.).
 His parents and therapists read the story to him multiple times before they left, and he carried the book with him on the plane.
 His parents referenced various pictures as they happened, for example: “The wheels are coming down, we are landing.”
 This story was very comforting to him and helped to lower his anxiety throughout the trip.